ABN Instructions - JF Part A

 Note: Throughout the below CMS instructions, you will notice that some items are in italics.
 Noridian has used italics to emphasize certain points or provide additional clarification on items.

-The Advance Beneficiary Notice of Noncoverage (ABN) is a notice given to beneficiaries in Original Medicare to convey that Medicare is not likely to provide coverage in a specific case.
+The Advance Beneficiary Notice of Noncoverage (ABN) is a notice given to beneficiaries in Fee-For-Service Medicare to convey that Medicare is not likely to provide coverage in a specific case.
 "Notifiers" include:

-- Physicians, providers (including institutional providers like outpatient hospitals), practitioners and suppliers paid under Part B (including independent laboratories);
+- Physicians, providers (including institutional providers like outpatient hospitals), comprehensive outpatient rehabilitation facility (CORF), Utilization review committees, practitioners and suppliers paid under Part B (including independent laboratories);

 - Hospice providers and religious non-medical health care institutions (RNHCIs) paid exclusively under Part A; and